 A Portrait of Teresa (1979) is a Cuban film by Pastor Vega that follows the story of Teresa, a factory worker, and her experiences with gender oppression and her dedication to the politics of revolutionary Cuba.
 Teresa upholds the female ideal promoted in Soviet Russia and Communist Cuba of the worker-citizen striving to meet and surpass production quotas.
 In a memorable exchange with her mother, Teresa complains that her husband doesn’t participate in housework and is not supportive of her endeavors.
 Her mother responds: “Women are women and men are men…and even Fidel can’t change that.”
 Teresa thought otherwise.
 Looming in the backdrop is Socialist Cuba’s promise in implementing gender equality through the Family Code.
 As Teresa discovers, more profound changes are required.

 Bonus: Las Sandinistas

 ¡Las Sandinistas! highlights the intersecting lives of women who became active militants within the Nicaraguan Sandinistas (FSLN) before the eventual dissolution of the Somoza dynasty and during the US backed Contra war.
 Leading up to the revolution, the women became radicalized and participated in local actions, joined the guerrillas in the mountains, participated in ransoms, and played pivotal roles during the FSLN uprising.
 Each woman describes from their personal story a collective feeling of excitement, fear, bravery and admiration for each other.
 Their stories are conjoined with personal photos from the period and never before seen archival footage.

 -From the review “Women in the Revolution: The Forgotten History of Las Sandinistas.”
 The movie is available through Amazon Prime.

-If you enjoyed this piece we encourages you to read our “Feminist Readings & Resources” page for articles, interviews and flyers, from a working class feminist perspective.
+If you enjoyed this piece we encourage you to read our “Feminist Readings & Resources” page for articles, interviews and flyers from a working class feminist perspective.